ejwillemse/BAN313/chapter6.md

 On Day 2 our starting inventory will increase by 150 products (the products manufactured the previous day) and we will thus have 200 products (50 + 150) in inventory.

 On Day 2 we again manufactured 150 products since we have a fixed 150-product production run.
-On this our starting inventory level was 200 products, and we received orders for 225 products.
+On this day our starting inventory level was 200 products, and we received orders for 225 products.
 Since we received orders for more products than we have, our ending inventory will be 0 products.
 We sold our available 200 products, and the customers had to purchase 25 products elsewhere.
 This also means that we had a stock-out, since we ran out of inventory.